-03/14/2018

-03/21/2019

-08/24/2019

-Fall 2021
+03/14/2018 03/21/2019 08/24/2019 Online with SafeColleges and every two years thereafter

 Fire Drills and Annual Inspections

 Planned fire drills with the local fire department occur during Fire Prevention Week every October.
 Four pull locations are selected and rotated through each year.
 The local fire department inspects each floor and building to ensure that a full evacuation is conducted, strobe lights and audible sound is active and fully functioning.
 A notice to employees is through the newsletter (i.e. announced).